edbrad/vm-bl-status/AppServerSetupNotes.md

 ```

 ## Install and Configure Nginx as a Reverse Proxy
 The **Nginx** Web Server and Reverse Proxy sits in front the the uWSGI Application Server *(exposed to the public interface)*.
 Incoming requests and outgoing responses *(over http Port 80 in this case)* are routed by Nginx to and from the uWSGI Application Server via a **Unix socket** connection.
-This socket-based internal communication has certain performance and security advantages over using http (a http option is avaible, if needed).
+This socket-based internal communication has certain performance and security advantages over using http *(a http option is avaible, if needed)*.
+As a *Reverse Proxy* Nginx allows mulitple sites to be hosted on the same TCP Port *(80 in this case)* It does this by examining the destination url in the incoming http request *(e.g. "bl-status-api.emsmail.com")* and routes the request to site that is configured to respond to the given URL.

 **1. Install Nginx:**
 ```